Hardware

 | Talos Patches | Custom machine config | Longhorn requirements |

-| Custom Image | factory.talos.dev/installer/8d37fcc… | Intel iGPU + iSCSI support |
+| Custom Image | factory.talos.dev | Intel iGPU + iSCSI support |

-GitOps Structure
+GitOps structure:

 infrastructure/kubernetes/apps/├── storage/ # Longhorn configuration├── observability/ # Prometheus, Grafana, Loki (WIP)└── default/ # Production workloads

-Deployed Applications
+Deployed apps:

-| App | Purpose | Special Notes |
+| App | Purpose | Notes |

 |---|---|---|